-ATLANTA WEATHER UPDATES: Cleanup next after severe storms plow through metro Atlanta
+ATLANTA WEATHER UPDATES: Severe storms leave damage behind throughout Georgia

 Lots of wind damage here along Business 27 in Buchahan. #StormWatchOn2 pic.twitter.com/JLT1788PQe— Carl Willis (@CarlWillisWSB) March 20, 2018

-Haralson County schools will be closed Tuesday as cleanup continues.
+Haralson County Schools and Bremen City Schools will be closed Tuesday as cleanup continues.

 MINUTE BY MINUTE: